tektoncd/pipeline/docs/how-to-write-a-resolver.md

 The `Validate` method checks that the resolution-spec submitted as part of a resolution request are valid.
 Our example resolver doesn't expect any params in the spec so we'll simply ensure that the there are no params.
+Our example resolver also expects format for the `url` to be `demoscheme://<path>` so we'll validate this format.
 In the previous version, this was instead called `ValidateParams` method.
 See below for the differences.